abhijit06021997/my-terraform/README.md

 random_id ===is used to print uniq id for partucular resorce such as random password ,for bucket, any many more

 just we need to copy random provider ,and specify random lentgth ,and specify partucular random resource such as bucket .

+remote state file (backend) ====we store remote state configuyrae file "terraform.tfstate" as a backend in created s3 bucket